 Round 2021 of the Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Competitive Bidding Program includes 16 product categories.
+On April 9, 2020, the non-invasive ventilators product category was removed from Round 2021 due to the novel COVID-19 pandemic.
 The product categories and their corresponding lead item Healthcare Common Procedure Coding System (HCPCS) codes are listed in the table below.
 Each product category that offers a CMS advisory article also includes a link to the article.

 Within each of these product categories, a single lead item has been identified.
 Suppliers will submit one bid for the HCPCS code representing the lead item in the product category.
 Bids for the lead item will be used to calculate the single payment amounts for all of the items within that product category.
 For more information regarding the lead item, please refer to the Lead Item Pricing fact sheet.
 Files containing Round 2021 lead item and non-lead item HCPCS codes, as well as the Lead Item Pricing fact sheet, are available below.
 For HCPCS coding guidance and product descriptions, please visit the Medicare Pricing, Data Analysis, and Coding (PDAC) website.